ketanbutte/Data-Science-Tutorials/README.md

 (https://lnkd.in/fmcFyN7)

-D) Just a Dummy question.
+D) Just a Dummy line

+This is just a line for git demo.

 3) 8 Essential Tips for People starting a Career in Data Science.
 (https://lnkd.in/f5vUg6i)